Understanding Causes of Headaches. A Comprehensive Guide to Types, Symptoms, Diagnosis, and Effective Remedies.

 It's important to note that some headaches can be a symptom of an underlying medical condition.
 In such cases, the headache is secondary to the primary cause.
 Examples include headaches related to head injuries, brain tumors, infections, or vascular disorders.
 If you experience severe or persistent headaches or if your headaches are accompanied by other concerning symptoms, it is advisable to seek medical attention for proper evaluation and diagnosis.

-- Head pain, which can vary in intensity and location depending on the type of headache.
+- Headache, which can vary in intensity and location depending on the type of headache.

 - Nausea or vomiting.